 If you are selected to present a workshop, up to two presenters will receive a discounted conference registration rate.
-Additional presenters are welcome, but normal registration rates will apply.
-(Note that the presenter discount applies only to the main conference on May 18 and not to the pre-conference workshops on May 17, for which an additional registration fee will be charged.)
+Additional presenters are welcome but normal registration rates will apply.
+(Note that the presenter discount applies only to the main conference on May 10 and not to the pre-conference workshops on May 9, for which an additional registration fee will be charged.)

-There will be 3 workshop sessions, each lasting 75 minutes, with approximately 6 concurrent workshops.
+There will be 3 workshop sessions on Friday, May 10, each lasting 75 minutes, with approximately 6-8 concurrent workshops.
 Each workshop is expected to draw between 20 and 60 participants.

 Workshops on improving academic achievement of students through school-based health initiatives, programs, and services to address absenteeism, school climate, classroom behavior, and performance.
 Topics can include: school and school-based health partnerships to improve academic achievement, school climate models, innovative practices, and/or data collection and sharing.

-Workshops on health care and delivery systems, such as new payment models, investment in population health, and coordination with other health care organizations.
-Topics can include how school-based health models have worked with health plans to fund school-based programs, coordinated patient care with other health care providers, sustainable funding for school mental health services, or implemented information sharing and data systems with other health organizations.
+Workshops on financing, health care and delivery systems, such as new payment models, investment in population health, and coordination with other health care organizations.
+Topics can include how school-based health models have created sustainable funding for school mental health services, worked with health plans to fund school-based programs, coordinated patient care with other health care providers, or implemented information sharing and data systems with other health organizations.

-Workshops on a variety of education and health topics, including: recent research in children’s health and learning, youth engagement and development, policy issues impacting health and schools, or strategies for integrating with education initiatives (common core, local control accountability plans, etc.).
+Workshops on a variety of education and health topics, including: recent research in children’s health and learning, policy issues impacting health and schools, or any other topic we did not think of!

 For questions or concerns, please email Molly Baldridge (firstname.lastname@example.org) with the subject line: 2019 Conference RFW.